deltachat/deltachat-desktop/docs/WEBXDC.md

 # Webxdc Implementation

-This document explains how Webxdc apps are integrated and executed within Delta Chat Desktop (Electron edition).
+This document describes how Webxdc (In-chat) apps are integrated and executed within Delta Chat Desktop (Electron edition).
+It should give a rough overview of the involved parts to help you understand the system better before making changes.

 ## Overview